 Digital synths also generate more stable and consistent instances of a signal as opposed to analog synths.
 Digital synths tend to offer more audio manipulation options, but their sounds are still mostly modeled on or are derivatives of analog machines.

 Analog synthesizer technology has been an ever-growing industry for close to over a century.
 These marvelous machines have been an integral part of both traditional and modern music production.
-Understanding how analog synthesizers work will not only help you grasp the essentials of how sound is generated from a scientific point of view but will also provide you invaluable musical knowledge as a composer or producer.
+Understanding how analog synthesizers work will not only help you grasp the essentials of how sound is generated from a scientific point of view but will also provide you with invaluable musical knowledge as a composer or producer.

 There is a dizzying bevy of analog synths to explore and experience, and we hope that this article encourages you to do just that.
 Thanks for reading our article on how analog synthesizers work.